Industry News

 Creative brief: definition and strategic role

-A good brief helps save time, avoid mistakes and improve the quality of deliverables.
+A good brief helps to save time, avoid mistakes and improve the quality of deliverables.
 It is essential in any communications project.

 Why create a structured creative brief